Gayathri229/NamasteReact/Episode3.md

 FUNCTIONAL COMPONENT:

-Any React component should be named starting with the Capital letter.
+Any React component should be named starting with the CAPITAL LETTER.
-A functional component is nothing but a JS function that returns a JSX Element.
+A functional component is nothing but a JS function that returns a JSX Element/React Element.
+It can return a bunch of React elements as well.
 ![image](https://github.com/Gayathri229/NamasteReact/assets/60467364/0341448b-8557-43eb-b690-3b6e73f71ca8)

+Syntax to render a Functional Component:
+root.render(<HeadingComponent/>);
+This is how Babel understands it.
+When Babel sees the Angular brackets, it understands it might be a component.

+What if I want to render a Functional component into another Functional Component?